 An Ephemeral “Incentive” to Protect Data

 The Court implies that employees are somehow “protected” from data breach damages by, for example, 73 P.S. § 2301 et seq.
 But even a cursory reading of that statute, the Pennsylvania Data Breach Reporting Law, shows that an employee has no private cause of action or remedy–see 73 P.S. § 2308 (“The Office of Attorney General shall have exclusive authority to bring an action under the Unfair Trade Practices and Consumer Protection Law for a violation of this act.”).
 The Court then cites Pennsylvania’s Privacy of Social Security Numbers Law–74 P.S. § 201.
 74 P.S. § 201 plainly states: “Fines under this section shall be distributed equally between the Crime Victim’s Compensation Fund administered by the Pennsylvania Commission on Crime and Delinquency and the Office of Attorney General for future identity theft prevention.”
 The Court then cites the federal, Stored Communications Act–18 U.S.C. §§ 2701-2712.
-The Stored Communications Act is a criminal statute protecting electronic communications, not data breaches.
+The Stored Communications Act is a criminal statute protecting electronic communications, and not data breaches.